quire-io/guide/_docs/mobile-04-gestures.md

 #### View the task’s path
 Tap on a task and enter its detail panel, then slide the screen down to view the task’s path.
+You can tap on the task name in the path to navigate to that certain task in the main panel.